 Membership of this committee is not remunerated, but can be listed as a contribution from a national consortium to CLARIN ERIC.

 Article 7 Amendments

-These bylaws may be changed by the Board of Directors after consultation of the committee.
+These by-laws may be changed by the Board of Directors after consultation with the committee.